HERA-Team/casa_imaging/README.md

-# casa-imaging
+# casa_imaging

-Pipeline for imaging HERA data with CASA
+Scripts for imaging and calibration in CASA.